 Twenty-four seven access to reliable energy in Miami-Dade is critical to power buildings, equipment and vehicles that we depend upon every day.
 In fact, electricity and transportation together account for roughly 90 percent of greenhouse gas (GHG) emissions in Miami-Dade County.
-Sustaining our ability to use energy the way we do, absent a deliberate effort to increase efficiency and use alternative sources, is growing ever more challenging due to the costs to our economy and natural environment.
-These costs have long-term ramifications on the quality of life we want to maintain and pass along to future generations.

 The County has also developed the Miami-Dade County Electricity Master Plan , which provides a systemic approach to efficient energy use within Miami-Dade County government operations.

 Solar Cooperatives for Bulk Purchasing and Shared Contracting

 In June of 2017, the Miami Dade County Board of Commissioners unanimously passed a resolution in support of the Solar United Neighbors, a nonprofit that organizes the Miami Dade Solar Purchasing Cooperatives program.
 This program facilitates lower pricing through bulk purchasing of solar photovoltaic equipment and special contractor pricing.
 The program is open to all single family residence homeowners and small business owners in Miami-Dade County who would like to benefit from the advantages of going solar.
 Each Cooperative serves as a neutral third party organization to educate property owners about solar, bring homeowners together and provide unbiased, installer neutral support to participants who are transitioning to solar power.